grover01g/inventorydb-project/README.md

 # inventorydb-project
-inventory database management project this is basically a simple inventory database management project built using php, mysql and javascript.
+This is basically a simple and very useful project for inventory database management built using php, mysql and javascript.